sjyan/davis-grove-pediatrics/src/content/basic/contact.md

 If this is your first appointment with us, please come at least 15 minutes ahead of time in order to fulfill some initial paperwork when you check in.

-For school forms, please go to the approriate sources to obtain updated and correct forms for your intended purpose and bring them to our office.

 Please call for appointments.

 We appreciate your help and look forward to seeing you.